-Tripura to get North East’s first 800 MW Pumped Storage Power Plant: Power Minister
+Tripura to get Northeast’s first 800 MW Pumped Storage Power Plant: Power Minister

-Agartala: Tripura Power Minister Ratan Lal Nath announced that the state will host an 800 MW Pumped Storage Project (PSP), the first of its kind in the North East region.
+Agartala: Tripura Power Minister Ratan Lal Nath announced that the state will host an 800 MW Pumped Storage Project (PSP), the first of its kind in the Northeast region.

-The project will be set up by the National Hydro Power Corporation (NHPC), following the earlier 900 MW Bagmundi PSP in Purulia, West Bengal.
+The project will be set up by the National Hydro Power Corporation (NHPC), following the earlier 900 MW Bagmundi PSP in Purulia in West Bengal.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!